 Explain the role each shareholder will perform e.g. The developer has an estate agency background and therefore is strong at land procurement and sales.
 Their business partner, John, is a Chartered Construction Manager with 15 years’ experience and will deal with contract administration and site management through the construction phase.

 Site acquisition – is it through an agent or privately?
 Is there an option agreement in place?
 Who was responsible for the planning?
 Is there a planning uplift and do you want the lender to take a view on sweat equity?
 If so, what is / was the price on acquisition, what has been spent and what is the land worth today?

-As part of the above, touch on the history of the site and the current condition.
-Is there any historic relevance?
+The history of the site and the current condition - as part of the above, touch on any historic relevance.
 Does the site have any protections that need to be considered?
 Is it in a designated regeneration area?
 Is the land cleared and ready to go?
 Has planning been approved, does it need revising?*Who are the professionals?
 Include and add to the following (where relevant):